Intro

 12.1 Normal image processing / Reading

-When it comes to reading our right eye sees a point and the left eye sees the relation to a line; next: the right eye sees this line and the left eye sees it's relation to a letter; next: the right eye sees the letter and the left eye sees the relation to a word, and finaly we read a whole sentence.
-Our eyes are always taking steps, from detail (part) to global (pattern). (more)
+When it comes to reading: 1.
+The right eye sees a point (detail) and the left eye sees the relation to a line (global), 2.
+The right eye sees this line and the left eye sees it's relation to a letter, 3.
+The right eye sees the letter and the left eye sees the relation to a word, and finally we read a whole sentence.
+Our eyes constantly combine detail and global. (more)

 12.2 Dyslexics and Image Processing / Reading